CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 ### 2. Create custom images, optional

-Check the [image sources in notebook-images repository.](https://github.com/CSCfi/notebook-images/tree/master/builds).
+Check the [Docker image sources in notebook-images repository.](https://github.com/CSCfi/notebook-images/tree/master/builds).
 If you can find a suitable image for your application in the list, you can skip this step.

-If you cannot find a suitable image for your intended application, you will need to create and publish your own custom image for notebooks.
-Image can be created on your own computer if you have Docker installed or for example [cPouta](../pouta/pouta-what-is.md) instance.
+If you cannot find a suitable image for your intended application, you will need to create and publish your own custom image for Notebooks.
+Image can be created on your own computer or for example [cPouta](../pouta/pouta-what-is.md) instance.

 Requirements:
+* A computer to create the Docker image, it should have [Docker](https://www.docker.com/) installed.
+In Windows likely admin rights are needed.

-* A place to upload your Docker image, for example CSC [Rahti](../rahti/rahti-what-is.md), DockerHub or Quay.io.
+* A place to upload the Docker image, for example CSC [Rahti](../rahti/rahti-what-is.md), DockerHub or Quay.io.
+In these instruction below CSC Rahti is used, then [oc tools](../rahti/usage/cli.md) are needed on the local/cPouta machine.
-* Docker installed

 Steps to create your own custom Docker image and host it on Rahti registry:

-1. First create a Dockerfile
+1. Create a Dockerfile

-A Dockerfile contains a set of instructions to build a docker image of your interest.
-The `FROM` directive is used to pull a base image from a repository.
-This image already includes some system dependecies and possibly Conda, R and/or some Python/R packages. `FROM` command must always be the first one in Dockerfile.
-Then, the commands beginning with `RUN` are the commands you would normally execute on your terminal and add additional layers on the top of base image.
+Dockerfile contains a set of instructions to build a docker image.
+If unfamiliar with Dockerfile, see for example [Docker 101](https://www.paigeniedringhaus.com/blog/docker-101-fundamentals-the-dockerfile) and [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 #### Jupyter notebook example
 For JupyterLab with some conda packages use the following as minimal example:

-xxcourse.dockerfile:

  ```
  # use jupyter minimal notebook as base for your image
  # it has eg conda already installed
  FROM jupyter/minimal-notebook

- # add your name as maintainer, with your email address for future questions
- LABEL maintainer="your-name-here"

  #some first setup steps need to be run as root user
  USER root